Try<V>

 Try<String> t = Try.of(() -> Files.readString(path));

-// Try → Option (discards the exception)
+// Try → Option (discards the exception; Success(null) also maps to None)

 Option<String> opt = t.toOption();